easybeamai/easybeam-react/README.md

 - TypeScript support for improved developer experience
 - Built-in error handling and event management
 - Secure handling of user secrets for agent interactions
+- Support for image URLs in chat messages

 ## Installation